earl-workshop/earl-workshop.github.io/content/activities.md

 The EARL workshop proudly presents 2 invited talks, who will provide in-depth insights into the latest developments in the integration of large language models with recommendation systems.
 - **Prof. Scott Sanner** (_ssanner@mie.utoronto.ca_), from University of Toronto, has a broad range of topics from the data-driven fields of Machine Learning and Information Retrieval to the decision-driven fields of Artificial Intelligence and Operations Research.
+In this talk I will begin by discussing the need for personalized recommendation in conversational AI assistants and the fundamental challenges that make this problem difficult.
+I will next provide a review of recent developments in this field leading up to modern LLM-enhanced conversational recommendation systems.
+I will then discuss some of my group's own research on LLM-based conversational recommendation that highlights the significant advances and opportunities offered by LLMs as well some of the technical and societal challenges created by this fundamental shift to LLM-based architectures.
 - **Assoc.
 Prof. Yongfeng Zhang** (_yongfeng.zhang@rutgers.edu_), from Rutgers University, focuses on a wide range of subjects, including Machine Learning, Data Mining, Information Retrieval, Recommender Systems, and Explainable AI.

 ## Coffee Break: